Eric-Kumenda/Breast_Cancer/README.md

 -   **Secure Data Handling**: Integrated with **Supabase** for secure authentication, database management, and encrypted storage of medical images.
 -   **Analytics Dashboard**: Real-time statistics and visualization of diagnosis confidence.
 -   **History Archive**: Comprehensive log of past screenings (Mammogram & Ultrasound) with search and filter capabilities.
+-   **Detailed Scan View**: Interactive examination of scans, with AI overlay re-evaluation for Ultrasound images.
+-   **Interactive Visualization**: Opacity sliders to adjust mask and image visibility for detailed analysis.
 -   **Theme Support**: Fully accessible Light and Dark modes.

 ## 🏗️ System Architecture